 How many inches in a cubic foot?

 Sounds like a trick question, right?
+You know what a cubic foot is.
+Still, maybe you even picture it as a box roughly the size of a microwave or a small shoebox.
 But here's the thing — it catches you off guard.
-That said, you know what a cubic foot is.
-Maybe you even picture it as a box roughly the size of a microwave or a small shoebox.
+Even so, cubic feet measure volume.
+Inches measure length.
 But when someone asks you how many inches are in that box, your brain does a little somersault.
-Inches measure length.
-Cubic feet measure volume.
 So what gives?

 Turns out, this isn't about converting units directly.
-It's about understanding the relationship between linear and cubic measurements.
+In practice, it's about understanding the relationship between linear and cubic measurements.
 And once you get it, it clicks like a puzzle piece finding its place.

 What Is a Cubic Foot?

 Let’s back up.
+Because of that, a cubic foot is a unit of volume.
 Specifically, it’s the volume of a cube whose each side measures exactly one foot.
-A cubic foot is a unit of volume.
 So if you had a perfect cube and measured each side — length, width, and height — and each was 1 foot long, that’s a cubic foot.

 Now, a foot is 12 inches.
 So each side of that cube is 12 inches long.
-Volume, however, isn’t calculated by adding up the sides.
 It’s length × width × height.
+On the flip side, volume, however, isn’t calculated by adding up the sides.
 So to find out how many cubic inches are in a cubic foot, you need to multiply 12 inches by 12 inches by 12 inches.

 And that gives you 1,728 cubic inches in a cubic foot.